 In the case with Rocket Mortgage, a failure to pay overtime compensation when it is due is in direct violation of the FLSA.

 A group of ten former Rocket Mortgage bankers are seeking authorization for their class action, in which they hope to represent current and former Rocket Mortgage brokers who worked more than 40 hours during a given work week but were not paid the proper overtime wage rate.

 A spokesperson for the company dismissed the lawsuit as “nothing more than a desperate, last-minute attempt by a group of former employees who knowingly and willingly violated the terms of their employment with our company and are already party to pending litigation.”

 The plaintiffs hope to take the case to a jury trial to have their experiences as hourly employees be scrutinized by a panel of their peers.
 As Rocket Mortgage continues to tread water in the sinking housing market, the pending litigation makes for murkier waters.

 Has your employer failed to pay you time and a half for your overtime hours?
-If so, seek legal assistance from the employment lawyers at the Law Office of Christopher Q. Davis, located in New York City and in Livingston, New Jersey.
+If so, seek legal assistance from the employment lawyers at the Working Solutions Law Firm, located in New York City and in Livingston, New Jersey.
 Contact us today at (646) 430-7930 to schedule a free case evaluation and receive experienced legal counsel.